 Lack of Communication

 The key to any relationship is communication.
 If your client doesn’t hear from you and doesn’t feel like they are a part of the process, you’ll be a really easy cut to make from their marketing budget.
+Although it is time-consuming, it is important and must be a part of your strategy to manage multiple clients effectively.

-Being organized helps create that feeling of zen and instils confidence.
+Being organized helps create that feeling of zen and instills confidence.
 When things are unorganized, it’s hard for the client to keep track of what’s going on and that makes you look unprofessional.
 It also makes your ability to do your job less efficient, which slows down the growth of your business.

 Whenever a client tells you they’re just too busy, what they are really saying is that you’re not a priority.
 Oftentimes that means that you haven’t done a good job of communicating your value to their business and you’re asking too much of their time.

 Keep the list of things you need them to do for you at a minimum.
-Try to find a tool that can make their job a five minute task instead of an hour.
+Try to find a tool that can make their job a five-minute task instead of an hour.
 Remember, they hired you to do work for them, not the other way around.

 Trouble Understanding ROI